 Casa Modesta is located in the Ria Formosa Nature Park, a protected natural lagoon on the Portuguese Algarve.
 To the owners Casa Modesta means more than just a hotel: they associate happy childhood memories with the estate that once belonged to their grandfather.
 Only parts of the old walls have been kept, but the contemporary new building still retains the spirit of the original family home, because it is based on old traditions and local materials.
-The hotel features nine suites (with patios and decks) and two common rooms.
+The hotel features nine suites (with patios and decks) and three common rooms.
 The strict geometry of the white walls is combined with the warm earthy tone of the terracotta floors.
 Lamps and fittings in brass add glamour to the minimalist look.

 Casa Modesta is the prototype of Casa Chã.
 Casa Chã is an architectural concept that reinterprets traditional architecture in a modern way: Old buildings/materials are reused, cooperation with local artisans, usage of traditional techniques, the design is contemporary, simple, authentic and poetic.